Robotnik00/ZombieGame/README.md

 * Scene graph for representing objects in game (GameObject class)
 * Physics action that can be applied to GameObjects
 * Collisions using bounding volume hierarchy with AABBs
+* Alpha transparency, color blending, colorkey, drawing a portion of a texture.

 WORK IN PROGRESS:
-* Alpha transparency and color blending on textures. (jacob)
-* Colorkey transparency on textures. (jacob)
 * Drawing primitive shapes (points, lines, rectangles). (jacob)
 * Collisions with OBB trees.
 (Jack)
 * Add scaling transform functionality to scene graph (jack)